 • At a sports venue, or a domestic violence shelter

-If you are convicted of aggravated battery based upon the location of the conduct you are facing a class 3 felony and will be looking at punishment of between 2-5 years in prison and a fine of up to $25,000.
+If you are convicted of aggravated battery based upon the location of the conduct you are facing a class 3 felony and will be looking at a punishment of between 2-5 years in prison and a fine of up to $25,000.

 Offenses Based on the Status of the Victim